Ludophilia/Minishell/assignment/2025/steps_25.md

 - [ ] Signals: SIGINT interactive behavior (interrupt line, not exit), SIGQUIT ignored in parent, default in children.

+- [ ] Exit statuses exactly like bash where applicable.

+- [ ] Env as your own list/map; keep it authoritative (don’t trust environ after start).

 ### Part 4